 Is porting to, and optimizing for, the Intel MIC architecture underway or planned?

-Have there been or are there now other funded groups or researchers engaged to help with these activities?
+Have there been, or are there now, other funded groups or researchers engaged to help with these activities?

 If you answered "no" for the questions above, please explain your strategy for exploiting these technologies.
 What role should NERSC play in the transition to these architectures?